Health and Advice

 The local currency is called the Cambodian Riel (KHR).
 4000 Riel are worth $1 USD.

-The US dollar is also widely available and accepted in Cambodia and often preferred.
+The US dollar is also widely available and accepted in Cambodia and is usually preferred.
 It would be handy to keep some on hand.
+If you can BRING LOTS OF $1 NOTES - as you will use them a lot.
+Most tuk tuk rides are $1USD, as are a lot of other convenience purchases.
 Most ATMs throughout the country will dispense dollars instead of Riel.
 In the western parts of Cambodia close to the Thai border, Thai baht is often accepted.

 Prices are very low for most items in Cambodia.
 A bottle of beer or water will cost between 50 cents and a $1.
 Meals are only a few dollars, and accomodation is less than $100 for quality hotels.